Smewth/Portuguese-Housing-Market-Scraper/README.md

 A web scraping tool designed to extract detailed property listings from Portuguese real estate websites (currently supporting imovirtual.com).

+## Current Status

+This is the most barebones version it will ever be.
+I will continually update this in the following weeks for a project that I'm working on.
+The code right now works but still has some tweaks needed.
+I'm unsure whether gpt-4o-mini is the right fit for it, among many other things.

+**Important Note:** This tool is for instructional use only.
+All implementations carefully respect GDPR compliance.

+## Future Plans

+- [ ] Adapt it to cycle between webpages and scrape all houses
+- [ ] Add functionality for users to choose:
+  - Property type
+  - Rent vs ownership
+  - District/location
+  - Other filtering options
+- [ ] Build in GUI
+- [ ] Create an agent that automatically scrapes data at configurable intervals
+- [ ] Perform analysis on the collected data
+- [ ] Implement best deal detection as listings appear
+- [ ] Add duplicate detection and handling for automated runs

+## Intent

+To gather data for my own Data Science projects, with the goals of:
+- Creating reports on Kaggle
+- Improving and updating my Portfolio
+- Analyzing real estate market trends

 ## Features

 - Extracts comprehensive property information including: